-According to the National Center for Complementary and Alternative Medicine (NCCAM), each state has different licensing procedures for herbal medicine practitioners (www.nccam.nih.gov).
+According to the National Center for Complementary and Alternative Medicine (NCCAM), each state has different licensing procedures for herbal medicine practitioners.
 For instance, some states, such as Maine, may not grant herbalists licenses unless the herbalists are also licensed alternative medicine practitioners, such as acupuncturists or naturopathic physicians.
 Other states may have licensing protocols for herbalists specifically, and some states may not even require any form of licensing or registration for this career.
 The NCCAM explains that of the states that do require herbalists to be licensed, most states have minimum education and experience requirements that must be met prior to applicants taking licensing examinations.

 Career and Salary Information

-While the U.S. Bureau of Labor Statistics doesn't provide information for herbalists, it does classify these workers among the broad classification of healthcare practitioners and technical workers, all other.
-The BLS reported the average annual salary for such workers was $55,210 in 2013, and $74,740 for workers in all healthcare practitioners and technical occupations.
-This group was projected to see 15-21% growth from 2012-2022, according to Onetonline.org.
+While the U.S. Bureau of Labor Statistics doesn't provide information for herbalists, it does classify these workers among the broad classification of healthcare practitioners and technical workers, therapists all other.
+The BLS reported the average annual median salary for such workers was $56,010 in 2014, and $62,610 for workers in all healthcare practitioners and technical occupations.
+This group was projected to see 18% growth from 2018-2028 which is much faster than average.